hashicorp/inclusify/README.md

 export INCLUSIFY_TOKEN="$github_personal_access_token"
 ```

-To run the following subcommands, the `personal_access_token` will need to be associated with a user with `write` access on the repo.
+To run the following subcommands, the `github_personal_access_token` will need to be associated with a user with `write` access on the repo.

 [Optional] Pass in optional flags or env vars.
 Defaults are shown below and in --help
 ```